jshen21/cc-openlibrary/README.md

-# Open Library Books API
+# Open Library Books API Code Challenge

-This app was created in response to a code challenge described [here] (https://gist.github.com/gooptaa/b5bf13cbd4c7b00bfacd7d0335423cb2).
-It is deployed [here] https://cc-openlibrary.herokuapp.com/.
+This app was created in response to a code challenge described at(https://gist.github.com/gooptaa/b5bf13cbd4c7b00bfacd7d0335423cb2).
+It is deployed at https://cc-openlibrary.herokuapp.com/.

+## Overview

-For this challenge, I made AJAX requests to Open Library Books API to get the data to generate the React components.
+The app runs on a Node/Express server and is powered by React and Redux on the front end.
+It allows the user to made AJAX requests to the Open Library Books API based on search input, and get the data to generate the React components.

-## Use steps:
+## Funtionalities/Features

+1. Allow the user to search for a book by "All", "Title" or "Author".
+2. Allow the user to sort and filter search results, any changes to the "Sort by" and "Filter by" can re-paint the results without needing to refresh the page.
+3. Proper error handling: validations and data cleanup have been done in order to succesfully render components.
+4. DRY code:
+    1. Utility functions for data manipulation, data fetching.
+    2. Use modularized structure: create "Books" component to render books, sorted books and filtered books conditionally; create "Loading" screen when fetching "Books" and "SingleBook".
+5. Readability: write documentation and comments to increase code readability and maintainability.

+## Areas for Improvements

+1. Front-end routing: due to limited time and the priorities I allocated to elsewhere in the project, I have not yet incorporated front-end routing via React-Router.
+This will be the next-step to render different components using react routes, and allow the user to "go back" and "go forward" easily.
+2. More robust testing: I wrote some React and Redux unit tests, but as a next-step, I would like to include more robust React and Redux testing (such as integration tests) and to add server testing and utility testing.
+3. Continuous Integration using Travis.

-To run this locally:
+## To run this locally:
-1. npm install (Note: Requires at least Node version 7.0)
+1. npm install
 2. npm run start-dev

-To run tests:
+## To run tests:
 1. npm test

+Thank you!